drakefys2019/labs/_projects/lab6/lab6.md

 ![Audio Log 1](captures/audio_log_1.jpg#capture)

-<span style="color: blue">Reflect on this notion of "being" and "non-being".
+<span style="color: blue">Group Discussion: Reflect on this notion of "being" and "non-being".
 Is the jungle merely a collection of trees, or can each tree be considered individually, apart from its surroundings?
 How many trees could one remove from this jungle before the jungle would cease to exist?</span>

 ### [Sahib ibn Abbad](https://en.wikipedia.org/wiki/Sahib_ibn_Abbad)